Peter Matera: AFL career

 He made his debut in 1990 for West Coast.
 Playing just five games in his debut season for the Eagles, Matera broke through as a star youngster in 1991, finishing fourth in the Brownlow Medal and earning All-Australian honors.
 Matera followed up with an excellent 1992, unlucky to miss AA honours once more but capped off the season with an outstanding finals series.

 Finest hour

 Peter Matera permanently etched his name into football folklore with his outstanding performance in the 1992 Grand Final.
 The West Coast Eagles captured their first premiership on the back of Matera's excellent five goal effort from the wing.
-The image of Matera "setting sail for home" is considered by many to be the definitive moment in West Coast history.
 Matera collected the Norm Smith Medal for his best on ground performance.

 Prime of career

-Matera continued to establish himself as one of the games legitimate stars and most dangerous players throughout the mid-1990s.
-His outstanding goal sense and reading of the play made Matera a true game breaker.
-Selected as an All-Australian again in 1993 and 94, Matera also was something of a surprise runner up in the 1994 Brownlow Medal count, polling 28 votes, including four straight best of ground performances.
-Matera was also a key member of West Coast's second premiership team in 1994 – while he did not repeat his 1992 heroics, it was later revealed he played the Grand Final under much duress due to a stress fracture in his leg.
+Matera played during the mid-1990s.
+His goal sense and reading of the play were noted as aspects of his game.
+He was selected as an All-Australian in 1993 and 1994.
+In the 1994 Brownlow Medal count, he was the runner-up with 28 votes, including four best-on-ground performances.
+Matera was a member of West Coast's second premiership team in 1994; it was later stated that he played the Grand Final with a stress fracture in his leg.